 The PCC Foundation Board includes local community leaders who volunteer to direct and support the activities of the foundation.
 Several college administrators, two college trustees, and the chair of the PCC Alumni Board serve as ex officio members of the PCC Foundation Board.

-During the past decade, the PCC Foundation has significantly increased its activities and assets in an effort to provide much more support to Pitt Community College’s mission.
-For example, more than 500 students received scholarships and/or special educational assistance funds from the PCC Foundation during the last two years.
-The foundation provided over $792,000 in scholarships and educational activities last year.
-The foundation has also provided over $9 million in the past few years to support capital construction on campus.
+During the past decade, the PCC Foundation has significantly increased its activities and assets in an effort to provide much more support to Pitt Community College’s mission of “educating and empowering people for success.”
+For example, more than 500 students received scholarships and/or special educational assistance funds from the PCC Foundation within the past two years.
+The foundation provided more than $792,000 in scholarships and educational activities last year.
+The foundation has also provided more than $9 million in the past few years to support capital construction on campus.

 The PCC Foundation recognizes students’ academic achievements and provides support for many students who need financial assistance to pursue their career goals.
 Now more than ever, the PCC Foundation is implementing methods to ensure donors that their contributions for PCC scholarships, educational activities, and capital projects are good investments.

-Much of the PCC Foundation’s success can be attributed to the leadership and support of its board of directors, donors, and over 250 volunteers including college employees and students who support the foundation’s events and activities.
-We sincerely appreciate the work and support that each of these groups provides for our College.
+Much of the PCC Foundation’s success can be attributed to the leadership and support of its board of directors, donors and more than 250 volunteers, including college employees and students who support the foundation’s events and activities.
+We sincerely appreciate the work and support that each of these groups provides for our college.